Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Notation

 \section{Notation}

 The estimand considered in this paper is the conditional average treatment effect (CATE), defined under Rubin's potential outcomes framework \citep{rubin_estimating_1974}.
 Let $A$ denote a binary treatment indicator (often treatment versus control), $\boldsymbol{X}$ represent covariates, and $Y$ represent a continuous outcome.
 Under Rubin's framework, $Y(0)$ and $Y(1)$ denote the potential outcomes under control and treatment, respectively.
-Let $S$ be a categorical variable representing the trial in which the individual participated and ranging from $1$ to $K$, where $K$ is the total number of RCTs.
+In other words, $Y(0)$ is the value of $Y$ that an individual would have if they are in the control group, while $Y(1)$ is the value of $Y$ that they would have if they received treatment.
+The fundamental problem of causal inference is that we cannot ever observe both $Y(0)$ and $Y(1)$ simultaneously for the same person; therefore, we must use design and analysis approaches to estimate the unobserved outcomes.
+Next, let $S$ be a categorical variable representing the trial in which the individual participated and ranging from $1$ to $K$, where $K$ is the total number of RCTs.
 Finally, represent the probability of receiving treatment given covariates and trial membership (propensity score) as $\pi_s(\boldsymbol{X}) = P(A=1|\boldsymbol{X},S=s)$.

 With a continuous outcome, the CATE is In this paper, we note that the goal estimand is this ``universal'' CATE (\ref{unicate}) built off of potential outcomes that are not dependent upon study membership.
 However, many methods in the following sections target a study-specific CATE: